FGtatsuro/ansible-android/README.md

 - On OSX, role variable `android_sdk_download_url` is ignored.
 This means that this role DOESN'T install specified version on OSX.
   - Latest SDK is installed when no SDK is installed.
   - If SDK is already installed before this role, this role DOESN'T overwrite it.

+- On OSX, role variable `android_home` must be overwritten by path Homebrew installs Android SDK.
+  - In default, `/usr/local/opt/android-sdk` will be used.

 License
 -------